ENEP12007 - Engineering Business Fundamentals

 Recommendation

-Additional session should be devoted to explaining the unit, its concept and applications in real industry environment, etc.
+Additional session will be devoted to explaining the unit, its concept and applications in real industry environment, etc.

 Action Taken